cjyang-sruc/DUS/README.md

 # DUS
-Overcoming barriers to the registration of new varieties
+Script files for manuscript titled "Overcoming barriers to the registration of new varieties".

+Please contact me at cyang@sruc.ac.uk if you have any question.